Logo Futurismo

 Conclusion

 In conclusion, science shows us that it can be rather challenging to crown the fastest whale, let alone the fastest marine animal.
-Existing data can be disputed, with new studies starting to contradict older ones and different study methodologies, making it difficult to reach a consensus.
+Newer studies contradict older data and methodologies.
+Consequently, researchers struggle to reach a consensus.

-Regardless, there is one thing that we can be sure of: whales have bodies that were built for underwater movement.
-And the most amazing is the fact that all the cetaceans featured in this article, except for the Dall’s porpoise, can be seen here in the Azores!
+Regardless, there is one thing we can be sure of: whales have bodies built for underwater movement.
+Amazingly, you can see every cetacean in this article here in the Azores, except the Dall’s porpoise!
 Now you know how fast whales can swim!

 If you would like to learn more about how to observe these beautiful cetacean species in the Azores, join Futurismo on your next vacation.
 We will be glad to welcome you and introduce you to these magnificent creatures.